 Dr. Kelly Kao earned her Doctor of Optometry degree with Clinical Honors from the University of California – Berkeley School of Optometry.
 After teaching at the UC Berkeley School of Optometry, conducting vision research at Google, and doing optometric missionary work overseas, she now provides comprehensive eye care and specialized vision therapy in the heart of the Silicon Valley.

 She completed a residency program in Vision Therapy and Rehabilitation at the SUNY College of Optometry in New York, NY.
-There, she received specialized training in the evaluation and treatment of strabismus (eye turn), amblyopia (lazy eye), visual skills deficiencies (eye teaming, focusing, and tracking), visual perceptual deficiencies, and acquired brain injuries.
+There, she received specialized training in the evaluation and treatment of strabismus (eye turn), amblyopia (lazy eye), visual skills deficiencies (eye teaming, focusing, and tracking), learning-related deficiencies, and acquired brain injuries.